Namat Abdullah

 Dato' Namat Abdullah DSPN AMN (30 March 1946 – 17 December 2020) was a Malaysian footballer.
 He was a part of the Malaysian squad at the 1972 Summer Olympics.
+On 17 September 2014, FourFourTwo he was listed among the top 25 Malaysian footballers of all time.

 Career overview

 He was born in Butterworth, Penang.
 Namat played as a striker when he helped Penang won the Burnley Cup in 1965 before playing as a right-back.
 Namat featured for the Malaysian national team in the 1972 Munich Olympics football competition, playing all three group games.
 He also played for Malaysia in the 1974 World Cup qualifying matches.
 For a period, Namat was captain of Penang FA.
 He led Penang to a 2-1 victory in 1974 Malaysia Cup final against Perak.

 On 11 May 1975, Namat was also part of the Malaysia Selection that played against Arsenal FC in a friendly match which his team won by 2-0 at Merdeka Stadium.

 During his international career, Namat went on to play a total of 115 matches for Malaysia (including non-FIFA 'A' international matches).
 Against other nations' national 'A' teams, he had total of 95 caps.